andylamp/stanford_fin_auto/06 - Intractable Problems and NP-Completeness/01-Intractable-Problems-Quiz.md

  4. NP is not closed under homomorphism.

 Naturally, the only true statement (as per lectures) is that NP is **not** closed under homomorphism.

-A more detailed breakdown is the following with respect it this is closed or not based on the operation:
+Further, a more detailed breakdown with respect which one is closed or not based on the operation is shown below.

  1. Union (P: YES, NP: YES).
  2. Intersection (P: YES, NP: YES).